 Museum of the Northeastern Man, Recife

-The Museum of the Man of the Northeast is a federal institution under the Joaquim Nabuco Foundation and the Ministry of Education.
-It was founded in 1979 by merging three earlier museums: the Museum of Anthropology, the Museum of Popular Art, and the Sugar Museum.
+The Museum of the Man of the Northeast is a federal institution linked to the Joaquim Nabuco Foundation and the Ministry of Education.
+It was founded in 1979 through the merger of three earlier institutions: the Museum of Anthropology, the Museum of Popular Art, and the Sugar Museum.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Recife.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.